5 June 2016

 Since its launch, the new campaign ad, virtual reality (VR) and 360 videos have been viewed more than 10 million times across Facebook, YouTube and Australia.com and helped boost leads to industry partners by 77 per cent.

-Further information about Tourism Australia’s There’s Nothing Like Australia campaign can be found at www.tourism.australia.com/TNLA.
+Find out further information about Tourism Australia’s There’s Nothing Like Australia campaign.

 Follow the Hemsworths’ journey on social media:

 +61 447 463 197